Recreational drug use: Prevention

 In efforts to curtail recreational drug use, governments worldwide introduced several laws prohibiting the possession of almost all varieties of recreational drugs during the 20th century.
-The West's "War on Drugs" however, is now facing increasing criticism.
+The "war on drugs" promoted by the United States, however, is now facing increasing criticism.
 Evidence is insufficient to tell if behavioral interventions help prevent recreational drug use in children.

-One in four adolescents has used an illegal drug and one in ten of those adolescents who need addiction treatment get some type of care.
-School-based programs are the most commonly used method for drug use education; however, the success rates of these intervention programs is highly dependent on the commitment of participants, and is limited in general.
+One in four adolescents has used an illegal drug, and one in ten of those adolescents who need addiction treatment get some type of care.
+School-based programs are the most commonly used method for drug use education; however, the success rates of these intervention programs are highly dependent on the commitment of participants and are limited in general.

 Demographics

 Australia

-Alcohol is the most widely used drug in Australia.
+Alcohol is the most widely used recreational drug in Australia.
 86.2% of Australians aged 12 years and over have consumed alcohol at least once in their lifetime, compared to 34.8% of Australians aged 12 years and over who have used cannabis at least once in their lifetime.